madneal/everywhere/README.md

 * initial the project

 ## Usage
-1. Download the tool from above.
+1. Download the tool from the corresponding tag.
 2. Unzip the `app.zip`, and run the `everywhere.exe` in the folder.
 3. The client window will show.
 For the first time, you should click the **index button** to index files in your PC(The index time depends on the number and size of your files.
 In my PC, it is less than 5 minutes).
 Then you can search everwhere :punch: